 Sharing the download directory and sstate cache directory might look dangerous.
 What if I’m running two independent builds together and they both try to download the source code for the same recipe?
 What if bitbake takes an sstate cache entry for the same recipe, but built from different settings?

-Bitbake implements the mechanisms needed to make this safe.
+The reason it is safe is that Bitbake implements the mechanisms needed to make it safe.
 For the sstate especially, each cache entry is saved along with a hash, which is computed from all the variables and functions that are in the recipe.
 If you have ever run bitbake -e <recipename>

 , you have an idea of what those variables and functions are.
 This means that if you rebuild the same recipe with even slightly different settings (source code version, applied patches, compiler optimization flags, permissions of installed files, whatever) the hash value will change, and a different sstate cache entry will be created.